JEE Main 2026 - Session 1 Registration (Started), Exam Date, Brochure, Syllabus, Pattern

 JEE Main 2026 Exam Date for Session 1 and 2

 The National Testing Agency has announced the JEE Main exam date 2026 on the official website, jeemain.nta.nic.in 2026.
 Candidates can check the JEE exam date 2026 to know the schedule for important events such as registration, exam date, admit card, result, and more.
-However, the final JEE Main exam date January session and April session to be updated along with the city slip.
+However, the final JEE Main exam date January session and the April session to be updated along with the city slip.
 The JEE 2026 exam date is updated below.

 JEE Main 2026 Exam Schedule Session 1